 Here are some efforts that you can make:

-- Make sure only one extend storage device is connected at a time.
+- Make sure only one storage device is connected at a time.

-- Make sure your external hard drive is directly plugged in the console, not USB hub or adapter.
+- Make sure your external device is directly plugged into the console, not a USB hub or adapter.

 - Make sure the USB connector head of your external HDD is 3.0 or later.